Klaus-Heiner Lehne

-Beforehand, he was a member of the European Parliament for the Christian Democratic Union (CDU) which is part of the European People's Party political group.
+Beforehand, he was a member of the European Parliament (MEP) for the Christian Democratic Union (CDU) which is part of the European People's Party political group.
 In his previous national and European parliamentary career, spanning more than twenty years, he served among other things from 2009 to 2014 as political group coordinator and then Chair of the European Parliament’s Committee on Legal Affairs and concurrently as Chair of the Conference of Committee Chairs.